-Lake Oroville, and all other bass fisheries: Bass out here during the spring are chunky, active, and schooled up.
-Both float n' tly and topwater tactics produce great.
-We look for high numbers of fish.
+Lake Oroville, and all other bass fisheries: Bass out here during the spring are fat, clean, active, and schooled up.
+Both float n' fly and topwater tactics produce great.
+We look for both high numbers of fish and quality bass as well.
 Fun for anglers of all experience levels.
 Early summer, topwater fishing in the Foothills can be THE event to witness out the the entire year.

 During spring, fish are fresh in the Feather, and the caddis hatches are off the charts on the Lower Sac.
 Sacramento River will offer great opportunities for numbers of fish.
 While guests have a shot at a clean fish of a lifetime on the Feather.
 Potentially high numbers on the Feather as well!
 Both rivers can be great options for beginners and experts alike.

 For the traditionalists...
 Spring also offers great swinging opportunities on the Feather.
 Ask about our spring time two hand rod and dry fly options.